DavidDelaunay43/Pinpin/documentation/source/pipeline.rst

     * - 13_jury
     * - 14_com

-When you set your project, Pinpin will copy this directory **.pinpin_data** to the root of the project :
+When you set your project, Pinpin will copy this directory **.pinpin_data** to the root of the project:

 .. list-table::